cdapio/tigon/tigon-docs/developer-guide/source/getting-started.rst

 After the build completes, you will have a distribution of Tigon under the `tigon-distribution/target/` directory.

-Take the `tigon-sdk-<version>.tar.gz` file and unzip it into a suitable location.
+Take the `tigon-sdk-<version>.zip` file and unzip it into a suitable location.

 Is It Building?